 The remoteness makes for some incredible untouched wilderness adventures with beaches & mountaintops all ready to be explored.

-The trails total length is around 3.7km with a 277m rise in elevation.
+The trail’s total length is around 3.7km with a 277m rise in elevation.
 The trail is quite steep for the first 1.5km before it flattens off.
 The trail is quite easy to follow as it is well marked and it has some ropes in the steep areas to help assist you.
-Once you get to the top, the trail give you two options.
-You can go left up the hill, which brings you higher up with a great view point.
+Once you get to the top, the trail gives you two options.
+You can go left up the hill, which brings you higher up with a great viewpoint.
 Or you can go right, which brings you to a view overlooking Meat Cove and St. Margaret’s Bay.

 As you reach the top you are greeted to a curving river flowing through the mountain valleys in front of you, rugged cliffs to your left, and a view of Meat Cove village on your right.
 Directly behind you is St. Paul’s Island along with the Atlantic Ocean.
 It really has a remarkable 360° view making the steep hike up totally worth it.